BernhardPosselt/foundryvtt-special-dice-roller/README.md

 * FFG Star Wars: /sw
 * FFG Genesys: /gen

 Then supply a dice formula separated with a space.

-This can be either separate letters and for each letter a roll will be made (e.g. ssr would roll 2 skill dice and 1 ring die) or a combination like **ndl+ndl** where n is a number of rolls and l the die letter (e.g. 2dr+1ds would roll 2 ring dice and 1 skill die)
+The formula consists of dice letters that are optionally prefixed with a number.

-A full roll example would be **/l5r rrs**.
+A full roll example would be **/l5r rrs** or **/l5r 2rs**.

 ## Usage L5R